Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 The expansion of this node is controlled by the ett_foo

 variable.
-This remembers if the node should be expanded or not as you move
+It remembers if the node should be expanded or not as you move

 between packets.
 All subsequent dissection will be added to this tree,